bnsblacklist/bnsblacklist.records/README.md

 This repo is used to record all blacklisted players' information and proves of malicious behaviors.

 ### Important Information:
-This is not the official ban list.
+This is not the official blacklist.
 This is just a community maintained blacklist.
 It is possible that people get wrongly blacklisted.
 If such thing happened, please submit an issue and we will contact you.
 If you want to add a player into blacklist, please also submit an issue.

 ### How do I know if a player is blacklisted?